fieldsoftheworld/.github/profile/README.md

 ## About
 *F*ields of *T*he *W*orld (FTW) is a comprehensive benchmark dataset designed to enhance the development of machine learning models for instance segmentation of agricultural field boundaries.
 This dataset aims to meet the growing need for accurate and scalable field boundary data for global agricultural monitoring and assessments.
+You can learn more at [fieldsofthe.world](https://fieldsofthe.world)

 This github organization contains all the code to download and use the FTW dataset, along with other related repositories.

-The dataset is available on Source Cooperative ([link](https://beta.source.coop/kerner-lab/fields-of-the-world/)), and the [ftw-datasets](https://github.com/fieldsoftheworld/ftw-baselines) repository provides tools to easily get the data and start building models.
+The dataset is available on Source Cooperative ([link](https://beta.source.coop/kerner-lab/fields-of-the-world/)), and the [ftw-baselines](https://github.com/fieldsoftheworld/ftw-baselines) repository provides tools to easily get the data and start building models.
+You can also suggest new datasets to add in the [ftw-datasets-list issue tracker](https://github.com/fieldsoftheworld/ftw-datasets-list/issues)

 ### Key Features: